‘To stop this mutha takes one bad brutha’

 Unfortunately, the experiment goes awry, and Eddie suddenly develops a square afro, takes to wearing ankle boots, and sneaks out at night…

-Appearing at the peak of the Blaxploitation boom, Blackenstein is one of a handful of horror entries into the genre, sitting alongside Blacula and Dr Black and Mr Hyde.
-It’s an uncomfortable positioning though, because the title aside, this has few of the tropes of the genre, and is actually a curiously old-fashioned monster movie that just happens to have a few black leads – it’s closer in spirit (though hardly in execution) to the Frankenstein imitations of the 1940s, with added gore.
+Appearing at the peak of the blaxploitation boom, Blackenstein is one of a handful of horror entries into the genre, sitting alongside Blacula and Dr Black and Mr Hyde.
+It’s an uncomfortable positioning though, because the title aside, this has few of the tropes of the genre, and is actually a curiously old-fashioned monster movie that just happens to have a few black leads – it’s closer in spirit (though hardly in execution) to the Frankenstein imitations of the 1940s, with added splatter.

-Dr Stein (John Hart) is carrying out pioneering experiments in limb grafting, using laser beam fusion and a DNA solution, and so when new assistant Winifred (Ivory Stone) tells him about her fiancé Eddie, who last lost his arms and legs in Vietnam, the doctor is only too happy to help.
+Doctor Stein (John Hart) is carrying out pioneering experiments in limb grafting, using laser beam fusion and a DNA solution, and so when new assistant Winifred (Ivory Stone) tells him about her fiancé Eddie, who last lost his arms and legs in Vietnam, the doctor is only too happy to help.
 All goes well until Stein’s other assistant Malcolmb (that’s how they spell it on the credits!) falls in love with Winifred and tampers with the DNA fluid in order to get his rival out of the way.
 Soon, Eddie has devolved into a cannibalistic caveman with a Neanderthal brow and afro-topped square head.
-Escaping during the night, he goes on a rampage of limb tearing, managing to off 1960s stripper Liz Renay (who is in the film for less than five minutes, despite her high-billing) amongst others.
+Escaping during the night, he goes on a rampage of limb tearing, managing to off 1960s exotic dancer Liz Renay (who is in the film for less than five minutes, despite her high billing) amongst others.

 Yet, it’s much more entertaining than the bigger budget Blacula, having a quaintness and odd charm that somehow pulls it through despite all the faults.
-You can’t help but feel that the film – produced by lawyer and life-long horror fan Frank R. Saletri, who’s unsolved gangland murder a decade later would probably make a much more intriguing film premise than this – has its heart in the right place, even if it isn’t quite up to the job artistically.
+You can’t help but feel that the film – produced by lawyer and life-long horror fan Frank R. Saletri, whose unsolved gangland murder a decade later would probably make a much more intriguing film premise than this – has its heart in the right place, even if it isn’t quite up to the job artistically.
 And that has to count for something, right?
+Maybe not…

 David Flint, MOVIES and MANIA